Observation-driven correction of numerical weather prediction for marine winds: Methods: ORCA

-Cross-attention layers are stacked after self-attention within the decoder blocks.
 This mechanism is particularly important in our setting, where the available observations vary over time and space, and the model must dynamically determine which inputs are most informative for each prediction.